Understanding Charges of Resisting Arrest

 Penalties for Resisting Arrest in West Palm Beach, Florida

 Resisting arrest is a form of obstructing justice without violence.
-It can include any actions taken by a person to prevent someone in law enforcement, as well as probation and parole officers, from carrying out their duties.
-The general aspects of the crime can sometimes result in charges of resisting arrest without any apparent reason.
+It can include any actions taken by a person to prevent someone in law enforcement, as well as a probation or parole officer, from carrying out their duties.
+Because of the general aspects of the crime, it is possible for charges of resisting arrest to be made without any apparent reason.

 - Up to one year in jail

-Felony resisting arrest is a much more serious offense that usually involves violence and is punishable by incarceration in a state prison for as long as five years.
+Felony resisting arrest is a much more serious offense that usually involves violence.
+These cases are punishable by incarceration in a state prison for as many as five years.

 Many times resisting arrest will be added to other criminal accusations to build up a case against a defendant.
 If you have been charged with resisting arrest, speak with a West Palm Beach criminal attorney at The Law Offices of Phillip T. Ridolfo, Jr. as soon as possible.

 My name is Phillip Ridolfo, Jr. and I am an experienced criminal defense attorney that has been in practice for nearly 20 years.
-I will conduct a thorough review of your case and work to lessen the charges against you.
+I will conduct a thorough review of your case and work to lessen your charges.
 If the allegations are unsubstantiated or your rights have been violated, I will vigorously pursue a case dismissal.